 Roy D. Mease was appointed to the Port Commission in September 2013.
 He represents the City of Pasadena.
-On the Port Commission, he serves on the Procurement and Small Business Task Force.
+On the Port Commission, he serves on the Community Relations Committee and the Procurement and Small Business Task Force.

 Mr. Mease served as chairman of the Pasadena Second Century Corporation, which is the city’s economic development entity and helped Pasadena earn the annual Community Economic Development Award for 2013, awarded by the Texas Economic Development Council (TEDC).
 The award recognizes excellence and the exceptional contributions of TEDC member cities toward the economic vitality of their communities and the State of Texas.

-Mr. Mease was as a member of the Pasadena City Council for eight years.
-He also served as president of the Pasadena Livestock Show and Rodeo and has been a director of that organization for 46 years.
+Mr. Mease was a member of the Pasadena City Council for eight years.
+He also served as president of the Pasadena Livestock Show & Rodeo and has been a director of that organization for 46 years.

-He has a private practice in Pasadena and received his Doctorate of Jurisprudence degree from the South Texas College of Law.
+Mr. Mease has a private law practice in Pasadena and received his Doctorate of Jurisprudence degree from the South Texas College of Law.